sssingh/pharmaceutical-sales-analysis-powerbi/README.md

 Click [Pharmaceutical Sales Analysis Report]() link to open the report in your browser.
 It's a fully functional interactive report; feel free to experiment with it.

 ### Full access via PowerBI desktop
 If you have PowerBI desktop installed, download the `pharma-analysis.pbix` from the repo and open it using PowerBI desktop.
+There is no need to download the raw dataset, the `pbix` files contains the complete normalized data-model.

 ## License
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)